 It should also be easier for you to find accommodation and tour availability.

 Iceland's summer starts in late May or early June and lasts through August.
 It's the most popular time for people to visit Iceland.

 The days get shorter after the summer solstice, but only by a minute or two each day.
 The sunsets turn into sunrises in spectacular shows of color that can last for hours.

 Iceland is a paradise for photographers who want to capture nature during the 'golden hour.'

-There is no darkness!
+There is no complete darkness!
 Don't worry, you'll still be able to sleep.
 Just use blackout curtains or pack an eye mask to wear to bed.

-Plenty of outdoor camping or music festivals occur in Iceland during the summer, and many people choose to travel around the country and sleep in tents.
+Plenty of outdoor camping and music festivals occur in Iceland during the summer, and many people choose to travel around the country and sleep in tents.
 Summer music festivals include the Secret Solstice Festival, the Eistnaflug Festival, and many smaller events.

-The Icelandic autumn starts in late August and stays until late October or early November.
+In Iceland, autumn starts in late August and stays until late October or early November.

 The only downfall is that it may be windy, wet, and possibly quite cold.

-Autumn is similar to springtime in temperature, between 0° to 10°C (32-50°F), though autumn feels windier.
+Autumn is similar to springtime, between 32-50 F (0 to 10 C), though autumn feels windier.
 Maybe this is because of all the leaves falling from the trees and blowing in the wind.
 There will still be days like the one seen in the picture above, taken at Thingvellir National Park.

 Autumn is when the birds start flying south, and some tours such as river rafting or highland excursions close for the season.

-On the other hand, this is when you'll be able to go mushroom or berry picking in the countryside.
+This is also when you'll be able to go mushroom or berry picking in the countryside.
 You can find wild blueberries, crowberries, and strawberries in Iceland.
 Redcurrants are also available, though they are mainly planted and found in people's gardens.

-And always remember to keep searching the skies for the Northern Lights.
+And always remember to keep searching the skies for the northern lights.

-Winter in Iceland is between November and March.
+Winter Weather in Iceland

 The year's shortest day happens just before the Christmas holidays, on December 21st.
 On that day, there are only 4-5 hours of daylight.

 Fortunately, Christmas in Iceland is filled with twinkling fairy lights in every garden and on every street, so it is a thoroughly cozy and lovely place to be.

 Winter is a great time to cuddle up indoors over a nice cup of hot chocolate or bathe in one of Iceland's many hot tubs, hot pools, or hot springs.
 Don't let the low Iceland winter temperatures put you off from a good experience.

 You can enjoy some hot springs all year round, but they feel especially nice when snow blankets the surrounding landscape.

-You can't visit the caves when they're full of flowing water, but when the temperature drops and the water turns back into ice, the country is left with spectacular blue caves to explore.
+You can't visit the caves when they're full of flowing water, but when the temperature drops and the water turns into ice, the country is left with spectacular blue caves to explore.

 Contrary to many people's beliefs, snow is not always covering Iceland during winter.
 The snow appears, melts, and appears again, so you can still see the contrast of colors and get a sense of the glaciers' incredible size.